Kitchen Theatre Partners With Daughters Of Troy To Produce Reading Of Lauren Gunderson's NATURAL SHOCKS

 This reading of Natural Shocks marks the first collaboration between Kitchen Theatre and Daughters of Troy.
 Daughters of Troy Artistic Director, Aubrey Saverino, will direct Brooke M. Haney in the reading.
 Saverino remarked that "Female-focused stories and theater activism are central to Daughters of Troy's mission, which is why we are thrilled to partner with the Kitchen Theatre to present Lauren's play.
 It is a gift to tell this story, along with so many other artists across the country, to communities filled with change-makers."

 Producing Artistic Director M. Bevin O'Gara, who is in her first season leading the Kitchen Theatre, said "When we were first approached about partnering on this project, to be honest, we didn't have time to add another program to our season.
 But, some projects are just so important that you make the time, and find the space.
 After reading Natural Shocks I had to find a way.
 It is exactly the kind of play that we do here at the Kitchen: bold, intimate and engaging.
 And by partnering with Daughters of Troy, we are ensuring that more women get included in this important collaboration between theatre and activism.
-We are honored to be the company hosting this conversation in Ithaca."
+I'm honored to be the company hosting this conversation in Ithaca."

 To reserve tickets to Natural Shocks, audiences should call the Kitchen Theatre box office at 607-272-0570 or purchase tickets in person.